automatic-controls/powerbi/README.md

 The purpose of this script is to synchronize a [Quickbooks] job table from the SQL Anywhere database to the PostgreSQL database.

-1. [QQube] synchronizes data from Quickbooks into the SQL Anywhere database early in the morning every day.
+1. [QQube] synchronizes data from Quickbooks into the SQL Anywhere database at 2:00AM every day.
 2. A scheduled task (everyday at 12:00PM) on **ACES-PowerBI** with name *script-qqube-sync* executes a batch script: [*./qqube-sync/exec.bat*](./qqube-sync/exec.bat).
 3. The batch script executes a Java application *./qqube-sync/qqube-sync.jar*.
 4. The Java application copies data from `QQubeUser.vd_Job` in the SQL Anywhere database to `quickbooks.jobs` in the PostgreSQL database using last-modified timestamps to determine what needs updating.